MarcialRosales/maven-concourse-pipeline/README.md

 ## Pipeline explained

 ### Define the version resource
-As we said earlier, we are going to use a new *Concourse* resource called [semver](https://github.com/concourse/semver-resource), so we need to declare it to point to our branch for our application.
+As we said earlier, we are going to use a new *Concourse* resource called [semver](https://github.com/concourse/semver-resource), so we need to declare it to point to our `version` branch.

 ```
 - name: version-resource